Number #5 Questions about travelling in Cuba

 the more expensive ones!

 If you're in doubt if a house is official or not, there's a easy way to find it out.
-At every house which rents with licence you will find at the main port a signe (image).
-A blue one for people renting in CUC, a red one (hard to find) for people which are alowed to rent in Cuban Pesos.
+At every house which rents with licence you will find at the main port the following signe .
+A blue one for people renting in CUC, a red one for people which are alowed to rent in Cuban Pesos.

 So my suggestion: You shoud only stay in official houses!